davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * And it works as expected!
     * Now I could just move on and write my learnings down in a README...
+    * No. Let me show you why I won't recommend that.

 ----